 Cities across America have now seen several protests and riots in response to the death of George Floyd, a Black man who died in Minneapolis, Minnesota, after a police officer knelt on his neck for nearly nine minutes.
 The police officer, Derek Chauvin, has now been charged with third-degree murder and manslaughter.
 Citizens and journalists have reported being arrested and tear-gassed while protesting peacefully.
 The protests follow a precedent set by uprisings in Ferguson, Missouri, or Baltimore, Maryland, following the deaths of Mike Brown and Freddie Gray in 2014 and 2015.

 But the demonstrations in support of Black Lives Matter are not just part of a current series of protests; they are the latest incarnation of a very American institution.
 A quick peek at the history books reveals that American history, before and after the Declaration of Independence, is packed full of protests that turned violent, from the tiny and symbolic to the nationwide and highly destructive.
 Even Thomas Jefferson said, “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is its natural manure."
 Meanwhile, modern readers can't overlook the irony that Jefferson himself owned slaves and thus contributed to the culture of systemic, racist violence protestors are still fighting today.

-But there are examples where riots led to genuine institutional shifts, new laws, and change for the better.
-Let's take a look at nine times when violent demonstration created real change in America.
+When injustices strike, Americans have taken to the streets, and sometimes, they've achieved some genuinely great things (though not all of these outbursts, like the anti-abolitionist riots of 1834, were on the side of justice and equality).
+There are examples where riots led to genuine institutional shifts, new laws, and change for the better.
+Here are nine times when violent demonstration created real change in America.